SamIvanov7/test-flamingo-ui-project/project_structure.md

 ## 🦩 Project Overview

-Flamingo.ai is a controversial gambling AI assistant web application that claims to help users "beat the house" by identifying patterns in casino games.
+Flamingo.ai is a controversial gambling AI assistant web application that claims to help users "beat the house" by identifying patterns in casino games using quantum computing and AI.
 The application features a rebellious, anti-establishment theme with a pink flamingo mascot and uses advanced 3D graphics, animations, and a modern tech stack.

 **Tech Stack:**
 - React 18 with TypeScript